 The native rock is a hard Dartry limestone, overlaying a core of sandstone.
 The distcintive peak of Benwisken was carved and sculpted by the passing glacier, resulting in an unusual mountain shaped like the forever-frozen crest of a mighty wave.

 The peak of Benwisken is 514 meters above sea level.
-The tip of the mountain looks like the edge of a knife, or perhaps a wizard's hat.
+The tip of the mountain looks like the edge of a knife, or perhaps a wizard's hat from a distance.
 The southern slopes within the Gleniff Horseshoe are fairly gentle, and this is the easiest way to climb the peak.

 The mountain is covered with a mantle of blanket bog that holds water like a sponge.
 The top of the mountain is covered in sink holes and swallow holes, where water drained down into the stone, carving out the gallerys and tunnels behind Diarmuid and Grainne's cave.

 So shall I pass more free and fearless

 My flesh, indeed, might be defended;

 But when the time comes life is ended.